VaishnavGitHuber/CSS_STUDYMATERIALS/README.md

 * Set the outer div text size to 25px & inner div text size to 10px.
 ### PROJECT 03
 ##### PROBLEM STATEMENT
-* Create a Following Navbar
+* Create a div with height & width of 100px.
+* Set its background color to green & the border radius to 50%.
+* Create the following navbar.
+  `amazon.in  Account Mycart Contactus  Searchbar Searchbutton`

 ### PROJECT 04
 ##### PROBLEM STATEMENT